Disappearance of Aimee Semple McPherson: Misleading news coverage

 In Los Angeles, ahead of any court date, McPherson noticed newspaper stories about her kidnapping becoming more and more sensationalized as the days passed.
-To maintain excited, continued public interest, she speculated, the newspapers let her original account give way to torrents of "new spice and thrill" stories about her being elsewhere "with that one or another one."
+To maintain excited, continued public interest, she speculated, the newspapers let her original account give way to torrents of "new spice and thrill" stories about her being elsewhere "with that one or another one".
 It did not matter if the material was disproved or wildly contradictory.
 No correction or apology was given for the previous story as another, even more outrageous tale, took its place.

 A newspaper editorial crossed the boundaries of publication decency for U.S. Postal Inspectors when 75-year-old Abraham.
-R. Sauer, of the San Diego Herald, wrote a lurid column about McPherson and her purported "ten days in a love shack."
+R. Sauer, of the San Diego Herald, wrote a lurid column about McPherson and her purported "ten days in a love shack".
 He was charged with sending obscene literature through the mails.
 Though acquitted, four newspaper vendors selling the banned publication paid fines.
 Another publisher who reprinted and mailed the July 29 edition of the Herald was sentenced to two years in Leavenworth Federal Prison.

 A grocery delivery boy, Ralph Swanson, stated that McPherson answered the door when he delivered groceries to a home there.
 In a newspaper interview he stated seeing three physicians leaving the Carmel cottage at night; the news article created the impression an abortion had been carried out.
-The office records of a San Francisco physician suspected of being an abortionist were also ransacked by reporters.
+The office records of a San Francisco physician suspected of providing abortions were also ransacked by reporters.
 The defense chided the witness as an inexperienced youth giving a thoughtless and false statement.
 McPherson's near death medical operation in 1914, which prevented her from having more children, was already part of the public record.
 When challenged about the abortion claim with a request to pay for the medical exam to prove it, the newspaper which printed the story backed down.

 Prosecution witness and retired engineer Ralph Hershey was described in some papers as a star witness for the state.
 However, different testimony in court was given than what was reported he would give.
 As published in various papers, Hershey said he was driving along a narrow lane in Carmel-by-the-Sea when two persons, whom he recognized as Mrs McPherson and Ormiston, came along the path.
 He was forced to stop his machine until they walked around.